 Changes in appetite

-Maybe you didn’t used to eat a lot before, but now can’t go 30 minutes without feeling hungry again or craving a different type of food (oily, sugary or salty).
+Perhaps you didn’t previously eat a lot, but now can’t go 30 minutes without feeling hungry or craving a different type of food (oily, sugary or salty).

 The opposite can also occur.
 Perhaps you were used to eating 4 times a day, but now can only manage to eat twice.

 All of these changes could be symptoms of thyroid problems.